itzsuryaprakash/Medical-Charges-Prediction-using-Linear-Regression/README.md

 # Medical-Charges-Prediction-using-Linear-Regression
+### Overview
-A machine learning project using linear regression to predict medical insurance charges based on features like age, BMI, smoker status, and more.
-The project includes data preprocessing, model training, and visualization of actual vs. predicted charges.
+This project applies a Linear Regression model to predict medical insurance charges based on various features such as age, sex, BMI, number of children, smoking status, and region.
+The project covers data preprocessing, model training, evaluation, and visualization of actual versus predicted results.